monek-ltd/Monek.Checkout.WooCommerce/monek-checkout/tags/4.1.0/readme.txt

 == Configuration ==

 === 1.
 Gather your API credentials from Monek Merchant Portal (Odin) ===
-1. Sign in to the [Monek Merchant Portal](https://portal.monek.com/) and open the **Integrations** tab.
+1. Sign in to the [Monek Merchant Portal](https://portal.monek.com/) and navigate to **Settings** -> **Integrations** page.
-2. In the Checkout Access Tokens tab, create a new access token using the plus icon on the right.
-Select Apple Pay if you want to make it available on your website.
+2. Under the WooCommerce Integration tab, create a new integration.
+Provide a display name and your domain (e.g. `example.com`).
+The domain name is required for Express Checkout and can be disabled later from the WooCommerce plugin settings if needed.
-3. Copy the **publishable (public) key** and **secret key** before you close the pop-up window.
+3. As a final step, copy the **access (public) key**, **secret key** and **webhook url key** before closing the pop-up window.
-4. (Optional) If you plan to offer Apple Pay, add your website domain to this access key before leaving the page.

 === 2.
 Add the credentials in WooCommerce ===
 1. In WordPress, go to **WooCommerce → Settings → Payments** and select **Monek**.
-2. Enter your **Monek ID**, **publishable key**, and **secret key**.
+2. Enter the **access key**, **secret key** and **webhook url key** values.
 3. Save your changes.

 === 3.
-(Optional) Enable Apple Pay ===
+(Optional) Use Apple Pay ===
-1. Ensure your website domain is listed against the access key you created in Monek Merchant Portal.
+1. Your website domain is listed against the access key you created in Monek Merchant Portal.
+2. You can disable Apple Pay at any time by unticking **Express Checkout** from the plugin settings.
-2. Test checkout from a supported Apple device or browser.
-The Apple Pay button will appear automatically when Apple confirms the domain.
+3. Test checkout from a supported Apple device or browser.
+The Apple Pay button will appear automatically once Apple confirms the domain.

 === 4.
-(Optional) Configure a webhook for Payment Confirmed ===
+(Optional) Use a webhook for Payment Confirmed ===
-1. In Monek Merchant Portal, create or edit an SVIX webhook in the **Integrations** tab.
-2. Set the destination URL to your site domain with `/wp-json/monek/v1/webhook` appended (for example, `https://example.com/wp-json/monek/v1/webhook`).
-The plugin exposes this REST endpoint automatically.
-3. (Optional) Enter the **webhook endpoint signing secret** in the plugin settings to verify that incoming events are from SVIX.
-If you leave this field blank, the plugin treats every webhook as valid.
-4. When a verified webhook confirms payment, the plugin can move the order into the **Payment Confirmed** status.
+1. Webhook confirms payment, and the plugin updates the order status to **Payment Confirmed**.
 Use this status to track orders that have securely completed the Monek payment flow.
+2. If you prefer to manage order status updates manually, you can remove the **Webhook URL Key** from the plugin settings.

 == Frequently Asked Questions ==